-A student may receive up to thirty semester hours credit for military training or course work sponsored by civilian noneducational organizations.
+A student may receive up to thirty semester hours credit for military training or course work sponsored by civilian non-educational organizations.
 Trinity Valley Community College will award credit for associate degree level work as recommended by the American Council on Education in Guide to the Evaluation of Educational Experiences in the Armed Services and The National Guide to Educational Credit for Training Programs.
 Since the recommendations made in these documents are general in nature, such credit may be counted as elective credit and cannot be used in lieu of specific course requirements within a degree program unless equivalency can be established.
 The decision regarding equivalency rests with qualified faculty, the Vice President for Instruction and the Vice President for Student Services.
 Students who are awarded credits on this basis will have the subject area and credit earned recorded on their permanent record cards (transcripts) after they have completed twelve semester hours in residence at Trinity Valley Community College.

 A student may receive 13 semester credit hours for successfully completing an approved law enforcement training program and passing the Texas Commission on Law Enforcement Officer Standards and Education Licensing Exam (TCLEOSE) after 1983.
-To receive credit the student must present proof that he/she has passed the Texas Basic Peace Officer Licensing Examination to the Dean of Occupational Education and pay a \$40.00 fee.
+To receive credit the student must present proof that he/she has passed the Texas Basic Peace Officer Licensing Examination to the Assistant Vice President of Workforce Education and Business Relations and pay a \$40.00 fee.

-A student may receive 9 semester credit hours for successfully completing and passing the State of Texas Basic Firefighters Examination.
-To receive credit the student must submit proof they have passed the Basic Firefighers Examination and a \$40.00 fee to the Dean of Occupational Education.
+A student may receive 12 semester credit hours for successfully completing and passing the State of Texas Basic Firefighters Examination.
+To receive credit the student must submit proof they have passed the Basic Firefighers Examination and a \$40.00 fee to the Assistant Vice President of Workforce Education and Business Relations.

-Credit for the International Baccalaureate Diploma Program at Trinity Valley Community College for completion of IBD courses with a score of 4 on the IBD examination.
+Credit for the International Baccalaureate Diploma Program at Trinity Valley Community College

+Students who have completed the International Baccalaureate Diploma will be granted a maximum of 24 semester credit hours for IBD courses completed with a minimum score of 4 on the IBD course examination.
+In addition, students who have completed courses in the IBD program but who have not received the diploma may also receive college credit for completion of IBD courses with a score of 4 on the IBD examination.
 To receive college credit students must (1) complete an Application for Credit in the Testing Center on the Athens Campus, (2) pass the corresponding sections of a test approved for TSI purposes, and (3) earn three semester credit hours at Trinity Valley Community College.